Ushalatha25/RedBus-Hackathon-Project/README.md

 3. Create a Firebase project in the Firebase console.
 4. Add the `google-services.json` file to your project by following the Firebase setup instructions.
 5. Build and run the project.

-## Features

-This project includes the following features:

-- [ ] Feature 1

 ## Dependencies